Woodmaxx DC-1260 4-inch Gas Wood Chipper Review (2026)

 Real owners on the DC-1260

 - Good fit for suburban / small-acreage use.
-Owners on half-acre to two-acre lots are the happiest — branches up to ~3 inches, occasional leaf shredding.
+Owners on half-acre to two-acre lots are the happiest — branches up to ~3 inches, mostly straight stock from yard pruning.

-- 11 HP ceiling is real.
-Pushing the full 4-inch rated capacity in hardwood bogs the engine.
-Most owners self-limit to 3 inches.
+- 14 HP ceiling on seasoned hardwood is real.
+Pushing the full 4-inch rated capacity in seasoned hardwood bogs the Vanguard 400.
+Most owners self-limit to 3 inches green or 2 inches seasoned.

 - Build is a step above box-store chippers.
 Reports note a heavier frame and real bearings versus same-HP competitors at Lowe's / Northern Tool.